tnichols217/notes/Trevor Nichols - CV.md

 **AI4EDU | Cleveland, OH, USA**

 - **Built REST backend services** for our AI chatbot using fastAPI
-- **Led a team** maintaining and updating the backend while following good coding practice
+- **Led the backend team** of 4 people
+	- Enforced good coding practices and styles
+	- Review and provide feedback on 100% of code changes
+	- Led and implemented over 7 major features
-- **Built and maintained databases** using PostgreSQL
+- **Built and maintained databases** using PostgreSQL, DynamoDB, and Pinecone
+	- Designed the database schema
+	- Maintained and created database migrations
+	- Maintain interfaces for various languages across the project
 - **Developed workflows and CI/CD** using GitHub workflows to speed up delivery of our product
+	- Sped up deployment times by over 75%
+	- Created automated PR testing and checks, increasing team efficiency

 ````col
 ```col-md